themetags/appco-react/folder-structure.md

 # Template folder or project folder

-This section is about the AgencyCo react template File structure.
+This section is about the AppCo react template File structure.
 I hope it will help to understand project files.

 ```text
 agencyco-react